amitkumardemo/DSA_160_-Days/README.md

 ## 📌 **Overview**

 Welcome to the **160 Days of DSA Challenge** repository!
 This is a collection of my solutions to GeeksforGeeks DSA problems following their **160-day structured roadmap**.
-The aim is to build a solid foundation in **Data Structures and Algorithms (DSA)** while preparing for competitive programming and technical intervi
+The aim is to build a solid foundation in **Data Structures and Algorithms (DSA)** while preparing for competitive programming and technical interviews.
 ---

 ## 🛠️ **Tools Required**